technogeez/Salt-mirror/README.md

 # Salt-mirror
-This repository is for project kuvastin to help with using mirror from over wan.
+This repository is for project kuvastin to help with using mirror from WAN.